honojs/middleware/.changeset/wild-doodles-repeat.md

 '@hono/mcp': minor
 ---

-Minor improvements and added support for Auth and SSE
+Minor improvements and added support for Auth